xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro.md

          * Instructions for [PayPal Payments Pro (PayPal API)](https://www.x-payments.com/help/X-Payments:Configuring_PayPal_payment_modules_in_X-Payments#PayPal_Payments_Pro_.28PayPal_API.29_configuration_settings "Setting up PayPal Payments Pro")

+         It is a good idea to rename the method from the default "PayPal Payments Pro" to a name that will be better understood by your customers; for example, "Debit or Credit card".
+You can do that by renaming the payment configuration in X-Payments.

       5. Save the payment configuration by clicking **Save**.
          ![xc5_pp_pro_saveconf.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_saveconf.png)